opentext-idol/java-aci-api-ng/src/site/markdown/index.md

 versions were available as jar files from HP Autonomy customer support.

 ## Usage
-java-aci-api is available from the central Maven repository.
+java-aci-api-ng is available from the central Maven repository.

     <dependency>
         <groupId>com.hp.autonomy.aci.client</groupId>